Effective Aug. 1, 2019

 Violations for parking in employee/commuter/visitor lots after midnight are always strictly enforced.

-During a snow emergency, vehicles parked in any commuter/employee/visitor lot after midnight may be ticketed and towed to allow snow removal.
+During a snow emergency, vehicles parked in any commuter/employee/visitor lot after midnight, or any lot designated as a closed lot may be ticketed and towed to allow snow removal.

 Repeat offenders are subject to doubling of fine values.